kkarbowiak/cpp-argparse/tutorial/readme.md

 $ complex1 4 -v 3
 16
 ```
 The above outputs all look good except the last one, which exposes a bug in our program.
-Let's fix it by restricting the values the `--verbosity` option can accept:
+Let's fix it by restricting the values the `--verbosity` option can accept (`complex2.cpp`):
 ```c++
 #include "argparse.h"
 #include <iostream>